jxtu/python-rabbit-example/README.md

 where <pmcid> is the PMC document ID and k is an integer greater than 0 and less than MAX_NUM_SIMILAR.
 Note that k is optional and defaults to DEFAULT_NUM_SIMILAR

 ### On Success
-Returns a JSON object consisting of {pmcid:similarity} for each similar document
+Returns HTML consisting of pmcid and similarity for each similar document

 ### On Failure
-Sends error response (400,404) with description is message body
+Returns HTML error page response (400,404) with description

 ## Accessing via RabbitMQ Endpoint
 In Java terminal: